Find Grad Schools

 106 Yearly Graduations

 Bluefield College is the 6th most popular school in the nation for students seeking a master's degree in biomedical sciences.
 Roughly 900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $27,876 per year, while in-state graduate students, on average, pay $8,910 per year.
+The average in-state tuition for full-time undergraduates is $27,600 per year, while in-state graduate students, on average, pay $8,910 per year.
 During the most recent year for which we have data, 106 people received their master's degree in biomedical sciences from Bluefield College.
-Of these students, 66% were women and 53% were members of underrepresented racial-ethnic groups.
+About 58% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 #7